-During cooler months students are permitted to wear only the College Spray Jacket as an over garment for protection from the weather.
+During cooler months students are permitted to wear only the MRC spray jacket as an over garment for protection from the weather.
 During Terms 1 and 4 students are to wear a College hat during recess and lunchtime.

 The following page has a detailed overview of MRC uniform.